-- 2.1 The constitution of the Board of Directors of the Company during the year was in compliance with the applicable provisions of the Act. - 2.2 As on 31st March 2020, the Board has: - (i) 1[One] Executive Director - (ii) 5 [Five] Non-Executive Non Independent Directors

-(iii) 4 [Four] Non-Executive Independent Directors including two Woman Independent director.

-- 2.3 The processes relating to the following changes in the composition of the Board of Directors during the year were carried out in compliance with the provisions of the Act: - Re-appointment of Mr. Michael Fernandes (DIN 00064088) as a Director, upon retirement by rotation at the 11thAnnualGeneralMeeting held on27th September 2019 (11th AGM).
+- 2.1 The constitution of the Board of Directors of the Company during the year was in compliance with the applicable provisions of the Act. - 2.2 As on 31st March 2020, the Board has: - (i) 1 [One] Executive Director - (ii) 5 [Five] Non-Executive Non Independent Directors - (iii) 4 [Four] Non-Executive Independent Directors including two Woman Independent directors. - 2.3 The processes relating to the following changes in the composition of the Board of Directors during the year were carried out in compliance with the provisions of the Act: - Re-appointment of Mr. Michael Fernandes (DIN 00064088) as a Director, upon his retirement by rotation at the 11th Annual General Meeting held on 27th September 2019 (11th AGM).

-- (ii) Re-appointment of Mr. Rajesh Dugar (DIN 00040516) as a Director, upon retirement by rotation at the 11th AGM. - (iii) Approval of the appointment of Mr. leo Purl(DIN 01764813) as an Independent Director for three years from 15th March 2019 to 14th March,2022 at the 11th AGM. - (iv) Appointment of Mrs. Anuradha Rao (DIN 07597195) as an Independent Director for three years from 31st October 2019 to 30th October,2022 at the Extra-Ordinary General Meeting of the Company held on 4thDecember,2019. - (v) Resignation of Ms. Vedlka Bhandarkar (DIN 00033808), Independent Director with effect from 30th July,2019. - (vi) Resignation of Mr. John Fischer (DIN 07908218), Nominee Director with effect from 5th February, 2020. - 2.4 Adequate notice was given to all the directors to enable them to plan their schedule for the Board meetings. - 2.5 Notice of Board meetings were sent to the directors at least seven days in advance other than those held at shorter notice. - 2.6 Agenda and detailed notes on agenda were sent to the directors at least seven days before the Board meetings other than for those held at shorter notice. - 2.7 Agenda and detailed notes on agenda for the following items were either circulated separately less than seven days before or at the Board meetings and consent of the Board for so circulating them was duly obtained as required under SS-1. - Supplementary agenda notes and annexures in respect of audited financial statement/ results, unaudited financial results and connected papers;and - (ii) Additional subjects/ information/ presentations and supplementary notes. - 2.8 A system exists for directors to seek and obtain further information and clarifications on the agenda items before the meetings and for their meaningful participation at the meetings. - 2.9 We are informed that, at the Board meetings held during the year: - (i) Majority decisions were carried through;and - (ii) No dissenting views were expressed by any Board member on any of the subject matters discussed, that were required to be captured and recorded as part of the minutes.
+- (ii) Re-appointment of Mr. Rajesh Dugar (DIN 00040516) as a Director, upon his retirement by rotation at the 11th AGM. - (iii) Approval of the appointment of Mr. Leo Puri (DIN 01764813) as an Independent Director for three years from 15th March 2019 to 14th March 2022 at the 11th AGM. - (iv) Appointment of Mrs. Anuradha Rao (DIN 07597195) as an Independent Director for three years from 31st October 2019 to 30th October 2022 at the Extra-Ordinary General Meeting held on 4th December 2019. - (v) Cessation of Ms. Vedika Bhandarkar (DIN 00033808), Independent Director with effect from 30th July 2019. - (vi) Cessation of Mr. John Fischer (DIN 07908218), Nominee Director, with effect from 5th February 2020. - 2.4 Adequate notice was given to all the directors to enable them to plan their schedule for the Board meetings.
+Notice of Board meetings were sent to the directors at least seven days in advance other than for meetings held at shorter notice. - 2.5 Agenda and detailed notes on agenda were sent to the directors at least seven days before the Board meetings other than for meetings held at shorter notice and in respect of the following items of business for which they were either circulated separately less than seven days before or at the Board meetings and consent of the Board for so circulating them was duly obtained as required under SS-1: - Supplementary agenda notes and annexures in respect of audited financial statement/ results, unaudited financial results and connected papers; - (ii) Additional subjects/information/ presentations and supplementary notes. - 2.6 A system exists for directors to seek and obtain further information and clarifications on the agenda items before the meetings and for their meaningful participation at the meetings. - 2.7 We are informed that, at the Board meetings held during the year: - (i) Majority decisions were carried through; and - (ii) No dissenting views were expressed by any Board member on any of the subject matters discussed, that were required to be captured and recorded as part of the minutes.